phenixcoder/feature-flags-chrome-plugin/test-app/README.md

 ### Server Issues
 - Make sure the port isn't already in use
-- Try a different port: `python3 server.py 3001`
+- Try a different port: `node server.js 3001`
 - Check firewall settings if accessing from another device

 ## 📝 Integration Examples